 Mr Parish continued: “The Donkey Sanctuary has long been part of our community as a major employer, leading visitor destination and steward of East Devon’s Area of Outstanding Natural Beauty.
 I look forward to celebrating their 50th anniversary with them next year and offer them my best wishes in launching a successful new five-year plan in 2019.”

-Our Sidmouth sanctuary is open seven days a week from 9am till dusk.
+Our Sidmouth sanctuary is open seven days a week from 9am to 5pm.
 Admission and parking are free and dogs are welcome.
 All proceeds go towards our work in the community and worldwide.